Central Florida Urban League programs.

-Most of the programs from the Central Florida Urban League are focused on offering housing assistance and homeless prevention.
+Most of the programs from the Central Florida Urban League are focused on employment and education.
+There is not financial help for housing assistance and homeless prevention.
 The non-profit provides those resources as well as information on employment, education services, and credit and debt assistance.
 Low income families across the Florida counties of Orange, Brevard, Lake, Osceola, Polk, Volusia and Seminole can turn to the Urban League for help.

 Mortgage assistance in the form of Default and Delinquency counseling is available.
 The Urban League understands that Florida, and in particular counties such as Orange, Brevard, and Polk, have been hit hard by the housing crisis.